-A student wishing to claim exemption from any regulation of the District must file a written Student Petition with the College Standards Subcommittee or Student Services Committee, as appropriate.
+A student wishing to claim exemption from any regulation of the District must file a written Student Petition with the College Standards Subcommittee.

 Financial Obligations

 Student records will be withheld and all student/alumni privileges canceled in the case of a student failing to meet financial obligations to the District, including failure to pay Enrollment Fees, Tuition, Child Care charges; return library materials/pay library fines; return or pay for athletic equipment; meet loan or scholarship fund obligations; return/replace any District equipment for which responsible.